 Halq or Qasr

 Now perform Tawaf-e-Ziarat.
-It can be performed any time, day or night, from 10 Zil Hijjah to the sunset of 12 Zil Hijjah.
+It can be done any time, day or night, from 10 Zil Hijjah to the sunset of 12 Zil Hijjah.
 Usually it is convenient to do it on 11 Zil Hijjah.
 Its procedure is similar to that of Tawaf of Umrah and it is essential that you have performed wudu.
-According to Sunnah this tawaf is to be performed after Rami, sacrifice and shaving or clipping of the hair, and every effort should be made to do that, but the Fard stands discharged even if Tawaf-e-Ziarat is performed prior to all these practices.
+According to Sunnah this tawaf is to be performed after Rami, sacrifice and shaving or clipping of the hair, and every effort should be made to do that, but the Fard stands even if Tawaf-e-Ziarat is performed prior to all these practices.
 As mentioned earlier, Halq or Qasr after Qurbani lifts all the prohibitions of Ihram but the private relations between man and wife are permitted only after this Tawaf.

 Sa'ee of Hajj